Powerful Primitives in the Bounded Quantum Storage Model: Impossibility of Non-Disappearing Obfuscation

 A point of discussion is the disappearing nature of our protocol.
 After the transmission ends, the program would disappear due to the user's limitations, and re-evaluating the program on a new input would not be possible.
 On one hand, this extra security allows for further applications like disappearing ciphertexts (see Sec.~\ref{sec:encryption}).
 On the other hand, it is inconvenient when users wish to continually perform evaluations.
 In this scenario, the sender is required to send the one-time program multiple times whenever requested by the user.
 It is natural to wonder whether it is possible to construct one-time programs or obfuscations which do not disappear.
 In the rest of this section, we show that this is generally not possible.
 There are 3 different scenarios that need to be considered separately: \begin{enumerate} \item (Black-box obfuscation in (computational) BQSM) $\mathcal{A}_{\texttt{s}}$ and $\mathcal{S}_{\texttt{s}}$ are QPT algorithms with $\texttt{s}$ qmemory bound. \item (Grey-box obfuscation in (computational) BQSM) $\mathcal{A}_{\texttt{s}}$ is QPT and $\mathcal{S}_{\texttt{s}}$ is computationally unbounded, and both have $\texttt{s}$ qmemory bound. \item (BQS obfuscation) $\mathcal{A}_{\texttt{s}}$ and $\mathcal{S}_{\texttt{s}}$ are both computationally unbounded with $\texttt{s}$ qmemory bound. \end{enumerate}

-Note that there exists a secure construction in the computational setting for grey-box obfuscation \cite{BCK17}.
+Note that there exists a plausible construction in the computational setting for grey-box obfuscation \cite{BCK17}.
 This construction can be adapted to the BQSM setting, since it is classical, to obtain non-disappearing grey-box obfuscation.
-Given this result, it is unlikely that the second case is impossible.
+Given this result, it seems likely that the second case is not impossible.
 The rest of this section shows that non-disappearing obfuscation is impossible in the first and third cases.

 If an obfuscation is non-disappearing then it means that an honest user can extract some state from the obfuscation that can be stored and used to evaluate the program.
 In particular, it is sufficient to show that there does not exist a state $\rho_C$ that: $(1)$ can be extracted from an obfuscation of $C$, $(2)$ can be used to evaluate $C$ and $(3)$ can be feasibly stored.
 The last condition essentially requires that the size of $\rho_C$ is smaller than $\s$ qubits, where $\s$ is the qmemory required to threaten the security of the scheme.